What Is Sliding Scale Therapy And How Does It Work With Health Insurance?

 How sliding scale fee structures are determined in mental health services

 Sliding scale fees are not unique to mental health services; many healthcare providers and educational institutions offer a reduced rate or different rates for their services.
 Doctors may also offer sliding-scale consultations if you require a mental health referral from your primary care provider.
 Sliding scale consultations can also be used for services like measuring blood sugar content, getting insulin therapy, receiving intensive insulin consultation, and blood glucose support.
-Talk to your primary care provider to learn more about affording these types of services.
+Talk to your primary care provider to learn more about accessing affordable mental health services.
+The cost of therapy sessions can vary, but they often range around $120 per session depending on the therapist and location.

 Do you qualify for sliding scale therapy?